ClimSystems-Ltd/CSRD_Reporting_System_Website/README.md

 4. Select upload "file .CSV" for multiple sites to fetch

-5. "Search" locations of sites then "Fetch" the Flood data index
+5. "Search" locations of sites then "Buld" the Reports

 6. Click the label buttom to download